SabanaMS/java/PROBLEM.md

-# Goldies Gym - Part 2
+# Goldy's Gym - Part 2

 ## Problem Statement

-Goldies Gym has started business in 2018 as a specialized fitness center.
+Goldy's Gym has started business in 2018 as a specialized fitness center.
 It started operations from a 200 sqm floor area in the suburbs of Boston.
 Because of its uniquely designed fitness regimes, it was able to quickly raise memberships and currently operates with nine centers and aggressively planning to open multiple centers across the country.
-Goldies Gym wants to digitize its operation in a phased manner.
+Goldy's Gym wants to digitize its operation in a phased manner.
 They have already has an application which has the following features:

 - The system allows integration with other fitness apps and portals as well as with their own Single Page Application (SPA) as it is based on the standard REST 2.0 API.

 - As the system is predicted to be highly evolvable based on their business requirements.
 Therefore, they have built the system on the Microservices architecture.

-- The Gym Admin team at Goldies Gym can add the fitness programs they offer, remove any old program details from the portal or even update the program details through the system.
+- The Gym Admin team at Goldy's Gym can add the fitness programs they offer, remove any old program details from the portal or even update the program details through the system.

-- Third Party fitness portals, with whom Goldies gym has tied up, are able to see the list of fitness programs available, select the details of a particular program and share their interest for it so that the marketing team can get in touch with them to resolve their queries and proceed with the payment.
+- Third Party fitness portals, with whom Goldy's gym has tied up, are able to see the list of fitness programs available, select the details of a particular program and share their interest for it so that the marketing team can get in touch with them to resolve their queries and proceed with the payment.

-- Users who visits Goldies Gym Web application, are able to register themselves and login to the application, find the current offerings, view the details of it, and finally share their interest for the same.
+- Users who visits Goldy's Gym Web application, are able to register themselves and login to the application, find the current offerings, view the details of it, and finally share their interest for the same.

 - The Marketing team are able to see the list of users who have shared their interest for the fitness programs, call them back and close the ticket with their remarks.